Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Conclusions

 The pressure-based spectral energy level of the 3D mode increases with sweep and is larger than the 2D shock mode for sweep angles comparable to those seen on wings in full-aircraft configurations (corresponding to $\lambda=35^{\circ}$).
 In addition to finite-wing effects (as shown by \cite{DSO2021,DSO2022}), these can serve as an explanation for the apparent absence of 2D shock modes in fully 3D wings \cite{T2020,MTP2020,SH2023,VMD_Ohmichi2024}.
 To further strengthen the similarities between transonic buffet and low-speed stall, the convection velocity of the buffet cells agrees well with scaling law models proposed by \citet{PDL2020,PDBLS2021}.
-The three-dimensionality of buffet is found to be primarily a separation based mechanism that couples to (and is amplified by) the chordwise shock wave motion under certain conditions, with mean flow separation around the shock determined to be a necessary condition for the 3D mode to become dominant.
-Future simulation work will focus on the inclusion of no-slip sidewall effects to better understand the flow confinement interaction between corner/main separations found in wind tunnel experiments and at the wing/fuselage junction in aircraft.
+The three-dimensionality of buffet is found to be primarily a separation based mechanism that coexists with the chordwise shock wave motion under certain conditions, with mean flow separation around the shock determined to be a necessary condition for the 3D mode to become dominant.
+Future work will focus on the application of more advanced analysis techniques to the database to investigate the interplay between the modes, and the inclusion of no-slip sidewall effects to better understand the flow confinement interaction between corner/main separations found in wind tunnel experiments and at the wing/fuselage junction in aircraft.